PopPushOut/backend-nodejs/README.md

-*Teltonika nodejs entry task*
-All fragile information like secrets, credentials, keys are exposed on purpose!
+*Teltonika nodejs entry task - All fragile information like secrets, credentials, keys are exposed on purpose!*

 # how to start (2 methods)
 **method 1**